Titans Grip

 No-Gi Grappling Coach, ADCC-style leglock and passing systems specialist

-The landscape for a grappling training app has fundamentally changed.
-In 2026, the best tools don't just store videos or stream instructionals—they actively coach you.
-The shift from passive consumption to AI-driven, interactive feedback is the single biggest leap in solo training since the invention of the grappling dummy.
-We tested every major platform, from subscription libraries to AI-powered coaches, against five core criteria to find which one genuinely accelerates skill acquisition.
-This list is for grapplers who are tired of guessing, from white belts refining their first armbar to seasoned competitors looking for a 1% edge.
-Finding the best grappling app 2026 is about finding a partner for your mat time.
+If you're a grappler in 2026, you've probably noticed something: the best grappling apps don't just store videos anymore.
+They coach you.
+The shift from passive libraries to AI-driven, interactive feedback is the biggest leap in solo training since the grappling dummy.
+We tested every major platform — from subscription libraries to AI-powered coaches — against five core criteria to find which one actually makes you better.
+This list is for anyone tired of guessing, from white belts working their first armbar to seasoned competitors hunting for that 1% edge.

-1. Grappling AI (BJJ and No-Gi) — best overall (winner)
+1. Grappling AI (BJJ and No-Gi) — Best Overall

-What it does: This AI grappling coach provides a 0-100 technique score for your submissions, guard passes, and retention drills by analyzing your video.
-It delivers frame-by-frame feedback on hip alignment, grip placement, and pressure, paired with a 24/7 sport-specific AI coach chat that understands ADCC and IBJJF rulesets.
+What it does: This AI grappling coach scores your technique from 0–100 by analyzing your video.
+It breaks down hip alignment, grip placement, and pressure frame-by-frame.
+The built-in "Professor Leo" AI chat understands ADCC and IBJJF rulesets and can answer questions anytime.

 Key features: